Denis Naughten: No absolution for Roscommon TD

 Denis Naughten’s resignation from the Cabinet marks the end to a ministerial career that many thought would not come for the Roscommon TD.

-His wider political career over a number of decades saw him rise through all levels of Fine Gael from Young Fine Gael – where he was a contemporary of Taoiseach Leo Varadkar – to the party’s frontbench, before being effectively ostracised for his role in the 2010 heave against Enda Kenny.
+His wider political career over a number of decades saw him rise through all levels of Fine Gael from Young Fine Gael to the party’s frontbench, before being effectively ostracised for his role in the 2010 heave against Enda Kenny.

 Yet, at Mr Kenny’s moment of need in the wake of the 2016 general election, Mr Naughten was appointed Minister for Communications in the Fine Gael-led minority government.